-The Group accounts for business combinations using the acquisition method when control is transferred to the Group.
 The consideration transferred in the acquisition is generally measured at fair value, as are the identifiable net assets acquired.
 Any goodwill that arises is tested annually for impairment.
 Any gain on a bargain purchase is recognised in profit or loss immediately.
 Transaction costs are expensed as incurred, except if related to the issue of debt or equity securities.